Materials-Data-Science-and-Informatics/PIDA/.github/ISSUE_TEMPLATE/request-purl.md

 E.g., foaf as of [FOAF onoplogy](http://xmlns.com/foaf/spec/)

-**What is the resource location on the Web (i.e. the URL)?**
+**Where is the resource located on the Web (i.e. the URL)?**
 The actual URL of the resource, i.e. a valid URL.

 **Do you want to enable content negotiation?**
-If yes, the proceed to the next section, otherwise skip and submit your issue.
+If yes, proceed to the next section otherwise, skip and submit your issue.

 ## Advanced details
-To enabling [Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation), please repear the following items whenyou have more than one version  (or more generally, representations of a resource) of your resource.
+To enabling [Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation), please repeat the following items when you have more than one version  (or more generally, representations of a resource) of your resource.

 N.B. <details>
 <summary>Resource type:</summary>